- Who are you and what do you do?

 - Low noise amplifiers: bipolar and FET: GaAs MESFET, HEMT and PHEMT (NF circles and optimum source noise match)., .

-- Intermediate power amplifiers (few 10s of watts, class A linear, B and AB push-pull) at HF and VHF.
+- Intermediate power amplifiers (few watts, class A linear, B and AB push-pull) at HF and VHF.

 - PIN diode attenuators (bridged-T, pi, single and dual device packages).